 1. Describe modern astronomical methods and instrumentation design;

-1. Show a clear grasp of basic quantum and statistical concepts, and proficiency in applying such concepts in an astrophysical context;
+4. Show a clear grasp of the basic theoretical and statistical ideas needed to interpret radiation from astrophysical objects, and proficiency in applying these to astrophysical problems;

 Minimum Requirement for Award of Credits